andrewpratt64/BulletOverride/README.md

 # BulletOverride
 A utility for modifying your bullet properties, appearance, and more

-READ license.txt FOR LICENSING INFORMATION
+READ LICENSE.txt FOR LICENSING INFORMATION

 Addon by Andrew Pratt
   SteamID: STEAM_0:1:196732213